HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 - Ensuring that the metadata used to describe the webpage for bots is consistent with the content presented to human readers.
 - Directly feeding accurate information to relevant platforms and marketplaces (e.g., Google Merchant, Amazon) for products and services.

-## Rich Results and Knowledge Panels
+## Rich results and knowledge panels

 **Rich results and knowledge panels**, powered by structured data, are essential features of search engine results pages (SERPs).
 These enhanced displays offer users immediate and relevant information, significantly boosting click-through rates and user engagement.
 As rich results become more diverse and sophisticated, they present new opportunities for content visibility.
 A recent example from Google is the introduction of a structured data carousel for listicle pages related to local businesses (including subtypes like restaurants, hotels, vacation rentals), products, and events.

 {{ figure_markup(
   image="structured-data-image-carousel.png",
-  alt="Structured Data Carousel on Google", caption="An example of the new beta carousel rich result.
+  alt="Structured data Carousel on Google", caption="An example of the new beta carousel rich result.
 This carousel format enhances the display of structured data for listicle pages, offering users quick access to multiple options, such as local businesses or products, directly on the SERP.", description="The image shows a structured data carousel on Google.", width=1600,